Betsie ten Boom: 1940-1944

 The ten Boom family belonged to the Dutch Reformed Church and believed strongly in the equality of all people before God.
 Betsie’s brother Willem ten Boom was a minister, and the ten Boom sisters (Betsie, Nollie, and Corrie) had been active in charitable work before the war.
 During the Nazi occupation of the Netherlands, the family began to hide numerous Jews and resisters in their home and built a secret room to protect them.

 In 1944, the ten Boom family and other people at the house, about 30 in all, were arrested for their resistance activities and taken to Scheveningen prison.
-The six Jews in hiding at the house were not discovered and survived, with the help of other Resistance workers.
+The six Jews in hiding at the house were not discovered and all survived, with the help of other Resistance workers.
 Casper ten Boom became ill and died ten days later at the prison.
 Willem, Nollie, and a nephew were released.

 In June 1944, Betsie ten Boom and her sister Corrie were sent to Ravensbrück concentration camp.
 Her strong faith in God kept her from depression throughout her life and especially within the camps.
 Corrie told of how Betsie reached out to help others and helped Corrie to see the best in everything, no matter what the circumstances.

 Before her death, Betsie claimed she experienced three visions from God about what she and Corrie were to do after their release.
 Her first vision was of a house for former prisoners.
 The second was to own a concentration camp where they could teach Germans to learn to love again.
 The third was that they would be released before the New Year.
 All three of these visions came true.
 Betsie ten Boom died in Ravensbruck on 16 December 1944, at the age of 59.
 Her sister Corrie was released due to a clerical error and went on to set up the projects that she had seen in her visions, including traveling the world to speak about her faith.

 Betsie and her father, Casper, were honored by the State of Israel in 2008 as Righteous Among the Nations.
 Her sister Corrie had been honored previously.